manbradcalf/Artie-Android/README.md

-# BookYrself
+# Artie
-Bookyrself is an event management tool that connects artists, promoters, producers and everything in between.
-If you’re in a band trying to book a tour, Bookyrself will show you who, when and where is booking.
-If you’re an artist wanting to show your work in a gallery, Bookyrself will help you browse vacancies.
-If you’re a booker, a talent buyer or run a DIY venue, you can use Bookyrself to seek out artists proactively and curate your establishment’s aesthetic.
+Artie is an event management tool that connects artists, promoters, producers and everything in between.
+If you’re in a band trying to book a tour, Artie will show you who, when and where is booking.
+If you’re an artist wanting to show your work in a gallery, Artie will help you browse vacancies.
+If you’re a booker, a talent buyer or run a DIY venue, you can use Artie to seek out artists proactively and curate your establishment’s aesthetic.